Thomas & Friends (franchise): Merchandise

-Thomas & Friends ranked number one in the preschool toys category in the U.S. and made the top 10 for the entire U.S. toy industry in 2010.
+Thomas & Friends ranked number one in the preschool toys category in the U.S. and made the top 10 for the U.S. toy industry in 2010.
 In January 2011, Thomas & Friends ranked as the number-one preschool toy property in the U.K. for the 11th year in a row.
-Thomas is also a top-selling toy property in Australia, Germany, Japan, and Korea.
+Thomas is also a top-selling toy in Australia, Germany, Japan, and Korea.
 While the total traditional toy industry in the United States increased 1.9 per cent in 2010, overall Thomas & Friends toy sales increased over 47.1 per cent.
+Over 200 million books have been sold worldwide.